 Or, to make sure you can still connect with family and friends while you’re traveling, pack one of the best 2-in-1 laptops from Lenovo.
 With a device like this you can watch movies while waiting for your flight, pull up a map to make sure you don’t get lost, or play games to relax before you go to bed.

-Traveling with one bag offers plenty of advantages.
+For minimalistic travel with one bag offers plenty of advantages.
 Not only can you avoid extra fees from the airlines, you don’t run the risk of having them lose your luggage, and you can easily tote your own load.